-International and European Law: European Competition Law and Regulation (LLM track)
+European Competition Law and Regulation (International and European Law)

 Today’s markets are characterized by rapid developments due to disruptive innovation and dynamic technological changes.
 As businesses adjust their practices to the changing market environment, the boundaries of the law are greatly challenged.
 Cases involving Google or Facebook as well as attempts to regulate AirBnB and Uber or the position of household energy producers may serve as examples.